Steven Berghuis: Youth career

 Berghuis has achieved international recognition for Netherlands at under-19 and -21 level.
 In October 2009, he was called-up by the under-19 squad for the first time, then made his U19 debut on 9 October 2009 against France, scoring in a 4–2 win.
 He played two matches in the 2010 UEFA European Under-19 Championship, scoring the winning goal in a 1–0 group stage victory over England.

 In May 2011, Berghuis was called-up by the U21 team for the first time.
 He scored on his U21 debut in a 2–0 friendly match victory over Israel on 27 May 2011.
 He also scored in his second appearance in the same month in a 5–0 friendly win against Albania.

 In February 2012, Berghuis was called-up by the Netherlands U20 squad for the first time.
 He made his U20 debut as a starter before being substituted-off in the second half of a 3–0 win over Denmark on 29 February 2012.
 Berghuis made four appearances for the U20 side.

 Senior team

-In May 2015, Berghuis was called-up to the Dutch National team.
+In May 2015, Berghuis was called-up to the Netherlands national team.
 However, he did not play and twice was an unused substitute.
 One year later, in May 2016, Berghuis was again called-up to the senior Netherlands squad.
 His call-up met with criticism because he had played just 222 minutes at Watford during the 2015–16 season.
 He made his Oranje debut on 27 May as a second-half substitute in a 1–1 draw against the Republic of Ireland.
 On 27 March 2021, Berghuis scored his first goal for the national team, scoring the opening goal in a 2–0 win against Latvia during the 2022 FIFA World Cup qualifiers.
+In June 2021, Berghuis was included in the Netherlands' squad for UEFA Euro 2020.
+At the tournament he appeared twice as a substitute – in a 3–0 group stage win over North Macedonia and a 0–2 round of 16 loss to the Czech Republic.

+Berghuis made four appearances at the 2022 FIFA World Cup, where he was one of two Dutch players to have their shots saved by Emiliano Martínez in the penalty shootout loss to Argentina at the quarter-final stage.